-The currently functioning critical elements operate without obsolete.
-In this regard, there is a threat of disrupting the shipment of coal and, as a result, stopping
+The currently functioning temporary fuel supply scheme has open areas, and the most critical elements operate without a backup and are technically obsolete.
+In this regard, there is a threat of disrupting the shipment of coal and, as a result, stopping the operation of the entire plant.